alttch/eva3/doc/sys_api.rst

 * **e** time after which token is automatically unlocked (if absent, token may be unlocked only via unlock function)

-returns JSON dict { "result": "OK" }, if lock has been received or {
-"result": "ERROR" }, if lock failed to be obtained.

-Errors:

-* **403 Forbidden** the API key has no access to this function

 **RESTful:**

 ..  http:example:: curl wget httpie python-requests